samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Now if you look inside the `src/components` folder, you'll find `header.html` and `header.ts`.
 These are the files that make up our header component.
 Every component is created with some default 'Hello world' content, but we're going to strip that out and replace it with our own markup.

-In this case we're going to replace it with some basic navigation markup and come back to it later as we implement all the other features.
+In this case, we're going to replace it with some basic navigation markup and come back to it later as we implement all the other features.
 Replace the contents of `header.html` with the following to create a basic Bootstrap navigation bar:

 {% highlight html %}
 {% raw %}